Joepkl/fit-friends-app/README.md

 # Fit Friends app

 This is the front-end repository for the Fit Friends platform.
-This platform acts as a way for gain motivation to stay consistent troughout the fitness journey.
+This platform acts as a way to gain motivation to stay consistent throughout the fitness journey.
 Users are being motivated by a social aspect and gamification techniques.

 ## Tech stack:

 - Vue.js
-- Typescript
+- TypeScript
 - Tailwind

 ## Features

 <details>
 <summary><strong>Authentication</strong></summary>